By Judy A. Teaford and Tina L. Hanlon

 Overmountain web site for summary and picture.
 LeSourd, Nancy.
 Christy: Christmastime at Cutter Gap.
 Illus.
 Bill Farnsworth.
 Grand Rapids, MI: Zonderkidz, 2003.
 Based on the novel by Catherine Marshall.
 "Christmas is the topic of discussion for Miss Christy and her class at the Cutter Gap schoolhouse.
 One by one the students share their favorite Smoky Mountain holiday traditions—baking, hunting, and other fun activities.
 However, Ruby May Morrison, the usually outgoing, mischievous redhead, is silent.
 When she unexpectedly announces her plans to spend Christmas with her father, Christy is doubtful since Ruby Mae's father has not been in her life in years."

 Lentz, Alice B. Tweetsie Adventure.
 Illus.
 Carol B. Murray.
 Johnson City, TN: Overmountain Press, 1995.
+"Marc takes a ride on Tweetsie Railroad and helps the deputies on Tweetsie's opening day."
 See Overmountain web site for summary and picture.

 LeSourd, Nancy.
 Christy: Christmastime at Cutter Gap.
 Illus.
 Bill Farnsworth.
 Grand Rapids, MI: Zonderkidz, 2003.
 Based on the novel by Catherine Marshall.
 "Christmas is the topic of discussion for Miss Christy and her class at the Cutter Gap schoolhouse.
 One by one the students share their favorite Smoky Mountain holiday traditions—baking, hunting, and other fun activities.
 However, Ruby May Morrison, the usually outgoing, mischievous redhead, is silent.
 When she unexpectedly announces her plans to spend Christmas with her father, Christy is doubtful since Ruby Mae's father has not been in her life in years."